A silly story that investors should ignore

 On the other hand, there is a strong argument for adopting a systematic approach to asset allocation designed to deal with those investor shortcomings.
 This is the approach that is at the core of our investment strategy.

 Using clear rules of exposure can go a long way towards avoiding the mistakes made when emotions drive investment decisions.
 Fear of loss, impulsive buying or selling, or drawing conclusions from a single event are well-known decision-making problems.
 Still, investors regularly fall into those traps.

 To be fair, creating a dynamic strategy is not easy.
 This may well be the reason why simple stories like the “be invested at all times” above are so appealing.
 Following rules of thumb is much easier.
 But gross simplifications that ignore the complexities of market behavior can be useless and sometimes quite dangerous.
 Investors should ask their advisors to help them cut through the fog of fairy tales.

-Our clients want to make sure that their investments are managed efficiently and prudently, and that they are appropriately positioned at different points in the market cycle.
+Our clients want to make sure that their investments are managed efficiently and prudently, and that they partner with an advisor who helps them cut through the market noise.
 We look at their specific situations and use quantitative techniques and solid execution expertise to build and maintain investment portfolios that are suitable for their needs.
 We try to identify when to buy or sell different asset classes, with a focus on controlling downside, seeing through the haze of short-term volatility, and looking at what securities are priced favorably at various times.
 Please send us a request for a copy of a whitepaper describing our investment process, or contact us if you would like to know more about how Path Financial’s investment process can work for you.
 We’ll be happy to set up a confidential meeting to discuss your path to financial success.
 Read more